Def Leppard’s Hysteria album was released on August 3, 1987.

 Rick Allen’s unfathomable tragedy of losing an arm not only changed his life but Def Leppard’s as well.

-The band’s sound fundamentally changed upon Rick’s return to the band, forever changing — and establishing — what is now Def Leppard’s trademark sound.
+The band’s sound fundamentally (and inevitably) changed upon Rick’s return, forever changing — and establishing — what is now Def Leppard’s trademark sound.

 Rick’s triumphant return to the band not only exemplified how he coped and overcame tragedy, it also inspired so many others who themselves had lost limbs, suffered hardships, and had to overcome a disability.
 (Many of whom Rick would meet with personally, and privately, before shows.)

-On a personal level for Rick, it was life-changing and provided a whole new outlook on life…in many different ways.
+On a personal level for Rick, it provided a whole new outlook on life in different ways.